Ralph has been in touch – he’s shared pics of The General model train, and some Marlin’s too:

 All the best

-A big thanks to Ralph and Peter.
+A big thanks to Ralph for sharing the General model train pics, and to Peter.

 It’s still wonderful to see all your different layouts after all the years.
 Please do keep ’em coming.